-It is also important to have a follow-up plan.
+A follow-up plan is a must.
 Bring our helpline number with you, and offer to call with your friend.
 If they need a ride to a treatment program, help with responsibilities while they are away or anything other potential stumbling block to attending rehab, make sure they know you are in their corner.

-If they agree to check into a rehab facility make sure to visit as often as you can and pledge to help them with their reentry into society.
+If they agree to check into a rehab facility, make sure to visit as often as you can and pledge to help them with their reentry into everyday life.
 Attend meetings when invited, continue to study the disease and prepare to help with long-term recovery efforts.
-If you have any questions about what to say and what not to say, call our helpline and talk to one of our counselors at 855-317-8377.
+If you have any questions about what to say and what not to say, call our helpline and talk to one of our admissions coordinators at 269-280-4673.

 It often takes more than one person’s confrontation to reach an alcoholic friend about his or her alcohol use and need for help.
-If a personal conversation has been tried and the person is still denying addiction, a formal intervention may be needed.
+If you have tried a personal conversation and the person is still denying addiction, a formal intervention may be needed.

 Special intervention counselors are available to help moderate a meeting like this and to coach friends and loves ones about how to contribute effectively.
 There is no guarantee that an intervention will get your friend into rehab, but it will let him or her know that there are people who care and are concerned.